 Coping with my emotions while I watch and wait

-Kate was diagnosed with a form of low-grade non-Hodgkin lymphoma in September 2010, and has been on watch and wait ever since.
+Kate was diagnosed with small lymphocytic lymphoma (SLL) in September 2010, and has been on watch and wait ever since.

 When I was diagnosed with small lymphocytic lymphoma in 2010, it was almost a relief.
 I’d pretty much worked out what the problem was in the month leading up to it.